Solution to the problem of time

-\subsec{Relation to Unimodular gravity} This theory has some similarities with unimodular gravity \cite{Anderson:1971pn, Unruh:1988in, Unruh:1989db}, namely the arbitrariness of the cosmological constant.
-Indeed, if in the action we replaced $\partial_\mu\chi$ with a dual three-form potential $\Lambda(1-\nabla^2\chi) \mapsto \Lambda(1 - \epsilon^{\mu\nu\rho\sigma}\partial_\mu A_{\nu\rho\sigma})$, we would precisely recover the background independent form of unimodular gravity \cite{Henneaux:1989zc}.
+This theory has some similarities with unimodular gravity \cite{Anderson:1971pn, Unruh:1988in, Unruh:1989db}, namely the arbitrariness of the cosmological constant.
+Indeed, if in the action we replaced $\partial_\mu\chi$ with a (Hodge dual) three-form potential $\Lambda(1-\nabla^2\chi) \mapsto \Lambda(1 - \epsilon^{\mu\nu\rho\sigma}\partial_\mu A_{\nu\rho\sigma})$, we would precisely recover the background independent form of unimodular gravity \cite{Henneaux:1989zc}.
 However, because the dynamical $\Lambda$ is then constrained to be constant, the problem of time remains \cite{Kuchar:1991xd}, since the wavefunctional $\Psi[\bar g_{ij},t)$ would be invariant under all 4-volume preserving deformations of the Cauchy surface $\Sigma_t$.
 Thus only one of the infinitely-many fingers of time is successfully ungauged by unimodular gravity.

-\subsec{Discussion} The model we have presented is unusual for a theory of gravity in that it has a natural foliation, although this foliation need not be imprinted on the Einstein tensor.
-Because the lapse is inversely proportional to the spatial volume element, expansion is not rewarded in the sense that the total four-volume of the universe is not dominated by the region with the largest expansion rate.
-We note that, when considering black hole formation and evaporation, uniqueness of the natural foliation (say, due to non-local interactions) would imply that the theory becomes strongly coupled near the singularity long before the black hole can evaporate significantly.
+The model we have presented is unusual for a theory of gravity in that it has a natural arrow of time and foliation, although this foliation need not be imprinted on the Einstein tensor.
+Because the lapse function is inversely proportional to the spatial volume element, expansion is not rewarded in the sense that the total four-volume of the universe is not dominated by the region with the largest expansion rate.
+This fact allows conditional probabilities of what observers should measure to be compatible with our observation of an old universe with a small cosmological constant, evading what is known as the youngness paradox \cite{Guth:2007ng} .

 \acknowledgments We thank Jose Blanco-Pillado, Larry Ford, Jaume Garriga, Alan Guth, Ali Masoumi, Ken Olum, and Alex Vilenkin for helpful discussions.
 Funding was provided through NSF grant PHY-1213888.